Release Year: 1960

 For this initial venturing forth into the murky waters of Poe’s imagination, Corman stuck fairly closely to the original story – something they’d not always do.
 By the time Gordon Hessler inherited the role of house Poe director from Corman, the movies were Poe adaptations in title alone.
 But here we get a pretty close adherence to the source material as we meet young Philip Winthrop, played by genre film regular Mark Damon (Mario Bava’s Black Sabbath), not to be confused with Mark Harmon (Summer School, not directed by Mario Bava), a Boston gentleman who is paying a visit to his most beloved Madeline Usher (Myrna Fahey), who has herself returned from Boston to her ancestral home in Nightmaresville, USA, or some other similar New England locale.
-Philip’s plans to sweep Madeline off her feet and into the welcome arms of marriage are stymied by Madeline’s elder brother, played with delicious menace and sympathy by Vincent Price, who also sports a head full of blond hair.
+But Philip’s plan to arrive at the creepy old manor and sweep Madeline off her feet into the welcome arms of marriage are stymied by Madeline’s elder brother, played with delicious menace and sympathy by Vincent Price, who also sports a head full of blond hair.
 But the shocks don’t end with the locks.

-It’s no real surprise, looking back, that Matheson’s script is so clever with the characters.
-He was fresh from writing for The Twilight Zone and went on to pen three more of Corman’s fine Poe adaptations: 1961’s Pit and the Pendulum, 1962’s Tales of Terror, and the comedic send-up The Raven in 1963.
+Matheson was fresh from writing for The Twilight Zone and went on to pen three more of Corman’s fine Poe adaptations: 1961’s The Pit and the Pendulum, 1962’s Tales of Terror, and the comedic send-up The Raven in 1963.
 In addition, he wrote the script for another Gothic black comedy with Vincent Price, 1964’s Comedy of Terrors, wrote the novel I Am Legend which served as the basis for George Romero’s Night of the Living Dead, The Omega Man starring Charlton Heston, and Last Man on Earth with Vincent Price.
 He’d later go on to provide another AIP-Corman/Hammer link by writing the script for one of Hammer’s very best films, 1968’s The Devil Rides Out.
 Hammer also had plans to film their own version of Matheson’s I Am Legend, a tantalizing project which, unfortunately, never came to pass.

-His script here is, like just about all the Poe films in both this and the later Hessler cycle, heavy on dialog, which means in order to keep moving forward, the film has to be equally heavy on atmosphere and strong performances.
+His script here is, like just about all the AIP Poe films, heavy on dialog, which means in order to keep moving forward the film has to be equally heavy on atmosphere and strong performances.
 In terms of atmosphere, Corman and cinematographer Floyd Crosby hit one out of the park.
 The opening shot – the only exterior location in the entire film – is of Philip riding through a mist-choked dead forest.
 Roger Corman had heard about the fire in the Hollywood Hills and sent a film crew up there to shoot the scene.
-The result is an overpowering eeriness, really one of the finest moments of atmosphere in any Gothic horror film as our hero is dwarfed amid this haunting landscape of skeletal trees, mist, and barren, lifeless earth with the menacing gray-black hulk of the house looming above it all.
+The result is an oppressive eeriness, really one of the finest moments of atmosphere in any Gothic horror film as our hero is dwarfed amid this haunting landscape of skeletal trees, mist, and barren, lifeless earth with the menacing gray-black hulk of the house looming above it all.
 It sets the tone perfectly for the film, and Corman maintains this hypnotic sense of decay and something just beyond the shadows.
 The film becomes such a mood piece, such a visual banquet, that one scarcely notices that there’s precious little action and a lot of talking.

-With the mood of the film firmly established, the rest of the weight of such a dialog-heavy film falls on the cast.
+With the mood of the film established, the rest of the weight of such a dialog-heavy film falls on the cast.
 It’s a small cast, which undoubtedly allowed Corman to move fast and cheap while maintaining a high standard.
 Aside from a dream sequence in which some infamous Usher ancestors menace Philip, there are only four humans in the film: Philip, Roderick, Madeline, and the butler Bristol (Harry Ellerbe).
 Myrna Fahey’s Madeline spends much of her time doing what the women in these films so often do, which is hugging the hero and collapsing on the bed.
 Her big scene doesn’t come until the very end when the Usher madness begins to run rampant through the house.
-She’s quite terrifying.
-Most of the film’s lines come from Price and Damon, and since Damon is the hero of the film, that means he is essentially more boring than Price and confined to the “Good God, man!
+And when given the chance to go all out, she’s terrifying.
+Most of the film’s lines come from Price and Damon.
+Since Damon is the hero of the film, that means he is more boring than Price and confined mostly to exclaiming “Good God, man!
 You can’t be serious!” and “Good God, man!
 Are you mad?” before he finally gets to stagger around a burning set in the end.
 He’s as serviceable a hero as any Gothic horror film hero who isn’t played by Peter Cushing.
 Damon just can’t stack up next to Price, but that’s not really a fair comparison since Price is really turning in one of the most elegant, emotional and non-hammy performances in his career.
-As said, the only supporting hero who could have ever hoped to match him would have been Cushing and, well, even with his impressive skills he would have been a little old to pull off the role of a romantic twenty-something.